 That’s why it’s important for us to share the good practices in customer retention.
 Consulting our clients, we have been able to see first-hand what works in different product categories and how retention fits in the big picture of business.

-This report presents data and DTC metrics from our consulting work with direct-to-consumer brands, summarizing it by categories so benchmarking yourself is more relevant.
+This report presents DTC metrics and customer retention stats from our consulting work with direct-to-consumer brands, summarizing it by categories so benchmarking yourself is more relevant.
 The brands included are niche, DTC, and long-term oriented, meaning they consciously work for retention and optimize their marketing using all our tools.
 We also highlight the best customer retention strategies employed.